scls-cs/camp/loop/list.md

 printAll(l) #should print each number on a new line
 ```

-2. Modify the while loop from the first question so that it only prints numbers that are even.
+2. Modify the for loop from the first question so that it only prints numbers that are even.

 ```{code-cell} python3
 def printAllEven(x):